GeoffreyCoulaud/gali/README.md

 ## Why, how ?
 > I'm so tired of interfaces that inlude 9 out 10 of my games.
 I want it all in one, pretty, place !

-If you think alike and are tired of starting 3 programs before finding the one that lists that one game you want to play, I believe Brag is for you.
+If you think alike, I believe Brag is for you.

 However, if you want a single place to install, configure and manage your games, this is not the intended purpose of Brag.
 This project is for *brag*ging, showing off your library.
 You will have to install other software to manage your games, they will definitely do it better.

 ## Supported sources
 Name | Description | Notes
 ---- | ----------- | -----
-Steam | PC games store | Only installed games
-Lutris | Open Source gaming platform for Linux | Only installed games Retroarch | Frontend for the libretro API | -
-Dolphin | Nintendo Wii / GameCube emulator | -
-Citra | Nintendo 3DS emulator | -
+Steam     | PC games store                        | Only installed games Lutris    | Open Source gaming platform for Linux | Only installed games Retroarch | Frontend for the libretro API         | - Dolphin   | Nintendo Wii / GameCube emulator      | - Citra     | Nintendo 3DS emulator                 | -
 Yuzu      | Nintendo Switch emulator              | -
 Cemu      | Nintendo Wii U emulator               | Cemu installed from lutris

 ## Usage
 **Brag is in active development but is just not there yet.
 Be patient !**